dimitarpg13/langchain-academy/README_local_startup.md

 # Local startup instructions:

-## repo cloning and virtual environment initialization
+## create local repo and initialize virtual environment

 In a bash/zsh terminal do the following: